kubevela/kubevela/docs/en/developers/learn-appfile.md

 # Learning Appfile Step by Step

-Appfile is the main user interface to configure application deployment on Vela.

 In this tutorial, we will build and deploy an example NodeJS app under [examples/testapp/](https://github.com/oam-dev/kubevela/tree/master/docs/examples/testapp).

 ## Prerequisites